WGN-TV: Sports programming

-The Bulls began carrying their games with its inaugural season in 1966; after airing their games on WFLD for four years, the Bulls returned to WGN-TV for the 1989–90 season, overlapping with the start of the team's NBA championship dynasty during Michael Jordan's tenure with the team.
-WGN initially carried Blackhawks NHL games (which, per prohibitions on televised home games imposed by then-owner Bill Wirtz in order to sustain ticket sales, were restricted to away games) from 1961 until 1975.
-The Blackhawks returned to the station during the 2008–09 season, with a package of both home and away games (the result of Rocky Wirtz's decision to end the home game television blackout after taking over the franchise's ownership following his father's death).
-WGN-TV carried Chicago Bears regular season football games as a DuMont affiliate during the 1951 NFL season, after which the team moved their telecasts to ABC (and by association, ABC O&O WBKB-TV [now WLS-TV]) under a limited contract; the Bears aired their first game on WGN in 55 years on October 1, 2012, when the station carried the team's Monday Night Football matchup against the Dallas Cowboys.
-(NFL rules require national games aired by cable networks to be syndicated to broadcast stations in the participating teams' home markets.)
-Although WLS-TV has right of first refusal to MNF due to its corporate parent The Walt Disney Company's majority ownership of ESPN, WLS passed on carrying the game in order to air that night's live broadcast of ABC's Dancing with the Stars.
+WGN-TV began carrying the Bulls' games in the team's inaugural season in 1966; after WFLD carried its games for four years, the Bulls returned to WGN-TV for the 1989–90 season, overlapping with the start of the team's NBA championship dynasty during Michael Jordan's tenure with the team.
+WGN initially carried away games of the NHL's Blackhawks, whose then-owner Bill Wirtz had prohibited broadcasts of home games to sustain ticket sales, from 1961 until 1975.
+The Blackhawks returned to the station during the 2008–09 season, with a package of home and away games, following Rocky Wirtz's decision to end the home game television blackout after inheriting the franchise following his father's death.
+WGN-TV carried Chicago Bears regular season football games as a DuMont affiliate during the 1951 NFL season, after which the team moved its telecasts to ABC and, by association, ABC O&O WBKB-TV (now WLS-TV) under a limited contract.
+The Bears' first game on WGN in 55 years was broadcast on October 1, 2012, when the station carried the team's Monday Night Football (MNF) game against the Dallas Cowboys.
+(Note: NFL rules require national games aired by cable networks to be syndicated to broadcast stations in the participating teams' home markets.)
+Although WLS-TV has right of first refusal to MNF due to its corporate parent The Walt Disney Company's majority ownership of ESPN, WLS decided not to carry the game so it could air that night's live broadcast of ABC's Dancing with the Stars.

-From November 1978 until October 2014, WGN America frequently simulcast WGN Sports broadcasts (mostly Cubs, White Sox and Bulls games) nationwide, when permitted under the station's sports contracts.
-(Tribune's President and CEO at the time, Peter Liguori, cited the limited viewership and advertising revenue generated from televising sports on a national basis relative to their contractual expense for its decision to stop carrying WGN's sports telecasts over WGN America after the 2014 MLB season.)
-In addition, until it ceased offering sporting events in September 2019, WGN-TV also distributed its White Sox and Bulls telecasts to television stations in Illinois, Indiana and Iowa that are within their respective broadcast territories (including CW affiliate WISH-TV in Indianapolis and the subchannels of WGN sister stations WHO-DT in Des Moines and WQAD in Davenport, Iowa).
-WGN-TV's Cubs and White Sox game broadcasts also were often carried on the MLB Extra Innings feeds available to DirecTV subscribers, sometimes including local commercials and station promotions that were not shown during the WGN America telecasts from the imposition of the SyndEx rules until the 2014 separation of the national and local feeds.
-(This also was the case for WGN-produced games shown on WPWR-TV, as well as WLS-TV's Cubs broadcasts.)
+From November 1978 until October 2014, WGN America frequently simulcast WGN Sports broadcasts—mostly Cubs, White Sox and Bulls games—nationwide, when permitted under the station's sports contracts.
+(Note: Tribune's President and CEO Peter Liguori cited the limited viewership and advertising revenue generated from televising sports on a national basis relative to their contractual expense for its decision to stop carrying WGN's sports telecasts over WGN America after the 2014 MLB season.)
+Until it ceased offering sporting events in September 2019, WGN-TV also distributed its White Sox and Bulls telecasts to television stations in Illinois, Indiana, and Iowa that are within their respective broadcast territories, including CW affiliate WISH-TV in Indianapolis, and the subchannels of WGN sister stations WHO-DT, in Des Moines, and WQAD, in Davenport, Iowa.
+WGN-TV's Cubs and White Sox game broadcasts were also often carried on the MLB Extra Innings feeds available to DirecTV subscribers.
+(Note: These sometimes included local commercials and station promotions that were not shown during the WGN America telecasts from the imposition of the SyndEx rules until the 2014 separation of the national and local feeds.
+This also was the case for WGN-produced games shown on WPWR-TV, as well as WLS-TV's Cubs broadcasts.)